 Next post: October 3 | Rockford, Illinois…

 AUTHOR BIO: Annie Fischer is a fiction writer and freelance journalist whose work appears or is forthcoming in Canteen, Sonora Review, New Letters, the Village Voice and the Kansas City Star.
-She lives in Kansas City, Mo., and teaches composition at Rockhurst and Park universities.subscribe to Ploughshares?
+She lives in Kansas City, Mo., and teaches composition at Rockhurst and Park universities.Might we be so bold as to suggest that you subscribe to Ploughshares?